padok-team/yatas-gcp/README.md

 - GCP_SQL_003 Check if SQL Instances have encrypted traffic enforced
 - GCP_SQL_004 Check if SQL Instances are not exposed with a public IP
 - GCP_SQL_005 Check if SQL Instances are encrypted at rest with a customer-managed key
+- GCP_SQL_006 Check if SQL backups are stored in a multi-regional location

 ### VM
 - GCP_VM_001 Check if VM instance is not using a public IP address